qzmfranklin/cppgm/pa1/README.md

 At the end of the output `pptoken` should print `eof` on a line by itself.

-There is an interface and implementation in the skeleton code you can use, called `IPPTokenStream` and `DebugPPTokenStream` respectively, that will produce the correct output format for you.
+There is an interface and implementation in the skeleton code you can use, called `pp_token_stream_ifc` and `pp_token_stream_test` respectively, that will produce the correct output format for you.

 ### Definition: Course Defined